-One of my favorite tactics to improve students’ understanding is a nice and terrible non-example.
-Often, seeing a very bad version of something helps us see why a great example is great.
+One of my favorite tactics to improve students’ understanding is to bust out a terrible non-example.
+Often, seeing a very bad version of something helps us see why, exactly, that great example is so great!

-It’s the same when teaching.
+It’s the same when teaching any other topic.
 If we only show students the “great example,” they won’t understand why it’s great.
 Accompany those exemplars with a terrible non-example.

 - Want to improve writing?
 Intentionally write a bad example to highlight common patterns.

 - Want to emphasize how writing out the steps can help to solve equations correctly?
 Also demonstrate how a short-cut can lead to a disaster.